 - Crime Rate: Safer than 71% of Los Angeles neighborhoods

 Whether you’re looking for a Craftsman bungalow or a Spanish-style home, the Los Angeles neighborhood of Eagle Rock can accommodate your family’s needs!
 Located northeast of Downtown LA, Eagle Rock is a quiet residential area with lots of family-friendly activities and great schools like Rockdale Visual & Performing Arts Magnet and Eagle Rock Elementary.
-This eclectic and laid-back neighborhood is also home to a variety of restaurants from old-school Italian joints to American cafes, as well as a lively business district.
-And with fun community events like Movie Night & Picnic and The Annual Eagle Rock Music Festival, it’s easy to keep busy in this neighborhood!
+This eclectic and laid-back neighborhood is also home to a lively business district and variety of restaurants—from old-school Italian joints to New American cafes.
+And with fun community events like the annual Eagle Rock Music Festival, it’s easy to keep busy in this LA neighborhood!

 Things to Do in Eagle Rock

 Play a game of basketball or have a family picnic at Eagle Rock Recreation Center.
-Have the kids attend a variety of workshops, like the basics of painting, or see one of the many exhibits like The World on Fire at Center for the Arts Eagle Rock.
+Attend a variety of kid-friendly workshops like Portrait Drawing or Botanical Embroidery, or see one of the many exhibits at Center for the Arts Eagle Rock.
 Watch puppets come to life when you see a show at the Bob Baker Marionette Theater.
-Take the little ones on a playdate or enjoy a night of family fun by attending Movie Night or Dinner Night at Playlab.
-Make a fun craft or DIY jewelry kit, or attend an art show at Leanna Lin’s Wonderland.
-Enjoy a Honey Lavender Latte on the patio while your pet runs leash-free at the dog park at Muddy Paw Coffee LA.
-Have breakfast at Lemon Poppy Kitchen, where you can try European-inspired dishes like Krakow Hash, French Toast, or Mamaliga.
-Stop by Pete’s Blue Chip Burgers for a Pork Chop Dinner, Chili Burger, or a Roast Beef Sandwich.
-Try slow-cooked, Southern-style barbecue dishes like a Brisket Sandwich paired with Cornbread at Max City BBQ.
+Take the little ones on a playdate at Playlab.
+Enjoy a Honey Lavender Latte on the patio while your pet runs leash-free through the dog park at Muddy Paw Coffee LA.
+Try European-inspired breakfast dishes like a Cali Scramble, El Burrito, or Mamaliga at Lemon Poppy Kitchen.
+Stop by for a Pork Chop Dinner, Chili Burger, or a Roast Beef Sandwich at Pete’s Blue Chip Burgers.
+Or try slow-cooked, Southern-style barbecue dishes like a Brisket Sandwich paired with Cornbread at Max City BBQ.

 - Home Price: $797,290 median purchase price; $1,576 median monthly rent